Encharted Cook

 Notes

-If you live in a temperate climate you can store the cake release in an airtight container for up to 6 months.
-Room temperature storage will mean it will always be immediately brushable.
+If you live in a temperate climate, you can store the cake release in an airtight container for up to 6 months.
+Room-temperature storage means it will always be immediately brushable.

 For warmer climates, store it in the refrigerator and it will easily keep 6 months.
 You will need to let it come to room temperature to let it warm and soften, so it can be brushed.

 This magical cake release can also be stored in an airtight freezer container for up to 1 year.
-Allow it to thaw before using it.
+Allow it to thaw and come to room temperature before using it.

 Calories: 58kcal | Carbohydrates: 1g | Protein: 0.2g | Fat: 6g | Saturated Fat: 1g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 2g | Trans Fat: 0.4g | Sodium: 0.1mg | Potassium: 2mg | Fiber: 0.05g | Sugar: 0.005g | Calcium: 0.3mg | Iron: 0.1mg